Asmara Maekel, Eritrea Travel Guide

 An iconic Rationalist building from the 1930s, reflecting the functionalist principles of its era.

-Our Lady of the Rosary, completed in 1922, features Lombard Romanesque style with a tall bell tower.
+The Church of our lady of the Rosary, completed in 1922, features Lombard Romanesque style with a tall campanile.

 Al Khulafa Al Rashiudin, built in 1938, exemplifies Islamic modernism near the Catholic Cathedral.